ovh/docs/pages/platform/public-cloud/create_a_public_cloud_project/guide.en-ca.md

 If you add a Credit card, you will be charged a **small fee** to confirm your card's validity.
 This will be returned once the process is completed.

-If you add a Paypal account, you will be charged an **upfont fee** of $30.
-This fee will not be returned.
+If you add a Paypal account, you will be charged an **upfront fee** of $30.
+This fee is non refundable.

 ![add card](images/addcard.png){.thumbnail}